From Jar to native cross-platform Java with pipeline

 └── src

 The electron-main.js manages the lifecycle of the native executable.
-Where do I put the executable?
+Where to put the executable?
 I could leave it in nativeCompile and point to it.

 app.whenReady().then(() => {